-The Constabulary's services are subject to independent review by Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) and by internal audit, which is provided by the Cumbria shared audit service.
-A Business Improvement Unit has been established reenforces the work of external inspectorates through a programme of self assessments and internal inspections, which ensure that both internally identified service improvements and recommendations from external reviews are acted upon.
+The Constabulary's services are subject to independent review by Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) and by internal audit, which is provided by the Cumbria Shared Internal Audit Service.
+A Business Improvement Unit has been established re-enforces the work of external inspectorates through a programme of self assessments and internal inspections, which ensure that both internally identified service improvements and recommendations from external reviews are acted upon.

 The Constabulary is open to the idea of collaboration with other forces and organisations as a means of delivering more efficient services.

 Collaborative opportunities which deliver benefits to Cumbria are actively pursued.